ninjaaaaah/story/Story.md

 Once upon a time, in the office of a software development firm.
 There was a programmer named John.
 He was happy at his job

+# Chapter 2: The Project

+One day, he was invited to join a key project.